andreasthoelke/dotvim/help.md

 ## Sneak & easymotion
+~/.config/nvim/plugin/setup-general.vim#/Sneak%20Code%20Navigation

-f/F - f<char> to jump to next char.
+Sneak - forward OR Backward motion f/F - f<char> to jump to next char.
 L/H to next

-~/.config/nvim/plugin/setup-general.vim#/Sneak%20Code%20Navigation
-\j/k - line motion
+Easymotion - forward AND backward (!) motion:
-\f - then type first char, then the label keys that show up.
-Use then when you have already found/read a particular word.
+,f - then type first char, then the label keys that show up.
+Use this when you have already spotted/focused/read a particular char/word.

+,j/k - line motion

 ## Text-objects